By Charles Morgan and Hubert Walker for CoinWeek ….

 Since the political situation in this divided Spain was dicey at best, Isabella had been promised in marriage to the son of a potential ally by the age of six.
 Her husband-to-be was none other than Ferdinand of Aragon, whom she would eventually marry… but not until the court intrigue and political machinations had reached “Byzantine” levels.
 The betrothal to Ferdinand was called off at least once, and she was promised to several other candidate grooms before everyone involved finally agreed that yes, Isabella would marry Ferdinand.

-In the end, they even needed special permission from the pope since they were second cousins.
-They didn’t get it, but a forgery made by cardinal Rodrigo Borgia (a future pope and member of the notorious Renaissance family) and a well-timed elopement made the marriage happen.
+In the end, they still needed special permission from the pope since they were second cousins.
+They didn’t get this papal permission, but a forgery made by the Aragonese cardinal Rodrigo Borgia–the future Pope Alexander VI and patriarch of the notorious Renaissance-era family–and a well-timed elopement made the marriage happen.

-Isabella then did two things that solidified her place as rightful monarch: one, she personally put down another rebellion while Ferdinand was campaigning elsewhere, and two, she bore a son.
-This is yet another way in which “greatness” means something different for women in history than it does for men–both the “manly” arts of war and statecraft and “womanly” attributes like fertility are often required of them.
+Isabella then did two things that solidified her place as the rightful monarch.
+She personally put down another rebellion while Ferdinand was campaigning elsewhere, and she also bore him a son.
+This is yet another way in which “greatness” means something different for women in history than it does for men; both the “manly” arts of war and statecraft and “womanly” attributes like fertility are often required of them.

 And much like Cleopatra, she was forced to fix the mess her male predecessor left behind.
-And frequently, the enactment of her reforms were strict and unforgiving, leading to such travesties as the Spanish Inquisition and the expulsion of Jews from Spain.
+Frequently, the enactment of her reforms was strict and unforgiving, leading to such travesties as the Spanish Inquisition and the expulsion of the Jews from Spain.

 In this regard, she shares a similarly mixed legacy in common with Catherine the Great of Russia, whom we will learn more about below.